dotnet/docs-maui/docs/data-cloud/push-notifications.md

 1. In the *Platforms/Android* folder of the project, add a new class named `PushNotificationFirebaseMessagingService` and replace its code with the following code:

     ```csharp
-    using Android;
     using Android.App;
-    using Android.Content.PM;
-    using Android.Graphics;
-    using AndroidX.Core.Content;
     using Firebase.Messaging;
     using PushNotificationsDemo.Services;